Supervisor training events are planned by the clinical tutor team in collaboration with our neighbouring programmes.

 There are three forms of supervisor training available:

 Introductory/Refresher Events are held each September.
 They are aimed at supervisors who are new to supervising trainees or existing supervisors who would like an update.
-This year's half-day event will be held in September 2018, date tbc

-Mutual Expectations between supervisors and the Sheffield DClin Psy Programme
+Mutual expectations between supervisors and the Sheffield DClin Psy Programme

 Dates of future training